publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schVII/ptA/m__us_usc_t50_s2753.md

             (A) __In general__

                 The Administrator shall establish a cost and schedule baseline for each nuclear stockpile life extension project of the Administration.
+In addition to the requirement under subparagraph (B), the cost and schedule baseline of a nuclear stockpile life extension project established under this subparagraph shall be the cost and schedule as described in the first Selected Acquisition Report submitted under [section 2537(a) of this title][/us/usc/t50/s2537/a] for the project.

             (B) __Per unit cost__